YohanLB09/Active-Directory-User-Provisioning-Group-Policy-and-Account-Management/README.md

 -Log out of the Client VM.

-This step verifies the functionality of disabling and enabling domain user accounts within Active Directory.
+Step 8 verifies the functionality of disabling and enabling domain user accounts within Active Directory.
 By disabling a specific user account in the Domain Controller and observing the inability to log in on the Client VM, you confirm that the disable operation is effective.
 Subsequently, re-enabling the account and successfully logging in validates the enable operation and the restoration of account access.
 This process ensures the administrator can effectively control user access to the domain resources.

 FYI: Disabling the domain user's account will not be disconnect it right away.
 It will only prevent the user from logging in the next time they attempt to do so.
 The current session will remain active until the user logs out or the system is restarted.
 </p>